 Four days later, Castaneda's condition was worsening.
-DIHS documented that the lesion was still "growing," and that Castaneda had "severe phimosis, bleeding, and clear drainage for lesion area with foul odor."
+DIHS documented that the lesion was still "growing," and that Castaneda had "severe phimosis,4 bleeding, and clear drainage for lesion area with foul odor."
 (Id.
 Ex.
 14.)
 The DIHS record notes that both Dr. Masters and Dr. Wilkinson "strongly recommended" admission to a hospital, biopsy, and circumcision.
 (Id.)
-Instead, DIHS followed the suggestion of Dr. Hunting - who had only briefly examined Castaneda in the ER - and assumed Castaneda had genital warts.
-DIHS therefore declined to order a biopsy, although it nonetheless noted Castaneda would "need a resection of the penis" due to the severity of his condition.
+Instead, DIHS followed the suggestion of Dr. Hunting-who had only briefly examined Castaneda in the ER-and assumed Castaneda had genital warts.
+DIHS therefore declined to order a biopsy, although it nonetheless noted Castaneda would "need a resection5 of the penis" due to the severity of his condition.
 (Id.)

 On July 26, 2006, DIHS acknowledged that Castaneda "complains that he is being denied a needed surgery to his foreskin."
 (Id.
 Ex.
 16.)
 ICE told Castaneda, however, that "while a surgical procedure might be recommended long-term, that does not imply that the Federal Government is obligated to provide that surgery if the condition is not threatening to life, limb or eyesight."
 (Id.)
-On August 9,
+On August 9, DIHS again noted Plaintiff's "inflamed foreskin," but denied his request for a circumcision, claiming that "surgical removal, at the current time, would be considered elective surgery; that as such the Federal Government will not provide for such surgery."
+(Id.
+Ex.
+17.)

-&lt;sup>4 Phimosis is medically defined as a "tightness or construction of the orifice of the prepuce arising either congenitally or from inflammation, congestion, or other postnatal causes and making it impossible to bare the glans."
+4 Phimosis is medically defined as a "tightness or construction of the orifice of the prepuce arising either congenitally or from inflammation, congestion, or other postnatal causes and making it impossible to bare the glans."
 Merriam Webster's Medical Desk Dictionary 613 (1996).
 In other words, the foreskin is so tight it cannot be pulled back completely to reveal the glans.

-$^{\scriptscriptstyle 5}$ Resection means the surgical removal of part of an organ.
+5 Resection means the surgical removal of part of an organ.
 Webster's Medical Desk Dictionary at 697.